 He said the verse was revealed for Ali b.
-Abi Talib, Hasan and Husayn (peace be upon them).
-I said: 'People ask why the names of Ali and his family are not mentioned in the Book of Allah'.
-He answered: 'Tell them that the Prophet (s.a.w.) received the revelation for Salat, but Allah never specified the number of raka'ats as three or four.
-It was the Prophet (s.a.w.) who made its meaning manifest for them...'."
+Abi Talib, Hasan and Husayn (peace be upon them)".

+I said: "People ask why the names of Ali and his family are not mentioned in the Book of Allah".
+He answered:

+"Tell them that the Prophet ('s) received the revelation for Salat, but Allah never specified the number of raka'ats as three or four.
+It was the Prophet ('s) who made its meaning manifest for them"

-This authentic tradition decides the merit of all those reports and clarifies their possible meaning: the name of Amirul Mu'mineen (a.s.) in those revelations could be just an elucidation, not to be imparted as a part of the Qur'an.
+This authentic tradition decides the merit of all those reports and clarifies their possible meaning: the name of Amir al Muminin ('a) in those revelations could be just an elucidation, not to be imparted as a part of the Our'an.
 Besides, those who refused to swear oath of allegiance for Abu Bakr never substantiated their argument by saying that Ali had been mentioned in the Qur'an.
 No doubt, had it been so, this would have been their strongest stand.
-And let us not forget that the collection of the Qur'an, as believed by those who argue against us, saw its completion soon after the question of khilafah was decided.
+And let us not forget that the collection of the Our'an, as believed by those who argue against us, saw its completion soon after the question of khilafah was decided.
 All these are pointers to the fact that the names were never included in the verses.